-3.3 Adding the E-Que card for an FS II transceiver or splitter to the matrix
+3.3 Adding the E-Que card for an FS II E1 transceiver or splitter

-You can only use the FS II splitter with FS II transceivers that connect to an E-Que card.
+You can only use the FS II splitter with FS II E1 transceivers that connect to an E-Que card.
 You cannot use the splitter with the FreeSpeak II IP Transceiver.